Suggestion: Watch the 5 minutes video tutorial before reading this article

 In addition to the different land types, you also need to understand the different land titles that exist in Malaysia.

-The leasehold period will be 60 to 99 years when getting close to the expiry time, the person who owns the property at that moment will need to renew the leasehold period.
+The leasehold period lasts from 60 to 99 years.
+When getting close to the expiry time, the person who owns the property will need to renew the leasehold contract.

 This can be done at the land office and will cost you some money.
 For information regarding the costs to renew a leasehold contract, I suggest that you turn directly to the land office for up to date information.

-Freehold is by far the best title you’ll get.
+Freehold is by far the best ownership you can get of real estate.

-Even if you need approval and make an application to transfer the property in another person’s name, freehold means that you’re the full owner in perpetuity.
+Even if you need approval and make an application to transfer the property in another person’s name, freehold means that you’re the full owner permanently.
+There’s no need for renewal of leasehold contracts, which can be relieving to many investors.

 However, developments in infrastructure (such as new railways or roads) will, maybe not surprisingly, be prioritized over your freehold ownership, meaning you might need to sell the property.